sieste/pocketbook/README.md

 ### Print & Fold

 Print out on regular A4 office paper (one- or two-sided, margins as small as possible).
-Then cut & fold each page using the "zine fold" technique:
+Then cut & fold each page using the "zine fold":

 <img src="site/booklet-fold.png" width=50%>